IVAS-TECH/SMT-Stencils/README.md

 install: [gerbv] and make sure that it's build with Cairo!

-run: sudo make globals
+run: make task

 # build

-run: cake build to build the project
+run: ./task build to build the project

 # start/stop server

-run: cake start to start the server enter "stop" to stop it
+run: ./task start to start the server enter "stop" to stop it